-As we near the end of 2020 (thank God), we are finally looking forward – and 2021 is going to be the greatest year ever.
+2020 is over (thank God), we are finally looking forward – and 2021 is going to be the greatest year ever (hopefully).
 We’re hoping for big things and a sense of normality to return after such a tumultuous year.
 And with that in mind, we’ve picked a range of things we’ve not done in Yorkshire – and compiled them into our ultimate bucket list.
 We’ve thought of all the important things: booze, views, and booze – and next year, we intend to sample all the goods that Yorkshire has to offer.

 Three Peaks Challenge

 It’s a biggy!
 We know a few people that have done it, and it sounds like hard work.
 But after being indoors all year, it seems like the perfect challenge to get us out in the good ol’ Yorkshire countryside.
 The three peaks challenge usually takes 12 hours and includes Pen-y-ghent, Whernside and Ingleborough, usually done in this order.
 We will certainly need a nice ale or two afterwards!

 Sleep Under The Stars In Camp Katur’s Clear Domes

 Maybe it’s the fact that we’ve been cooped up inside, but the idea of sleeping under the stars in a unidome seems like the perfect couples getaway.
 Hiding away from the world under the starry night sky amongst the trees seems magical – best of all, they have comfy double beds and a nice decking to relax on.